Would you visit Jute (Lalo) Farm in your spare time? My answer to the question is yes. What’s yours?

 The above photo is from a farm located in New Jersey.
 The farmers grow jute and sell it every year.

-Jute is rich in iron, protein calcium, thiamin, riboflavin, niacin, and folate.
+Jute is rich in iron, protein, calcium, thiamin, riboflavin, niacin, and folate.
 There are several varieties of Jute plants.
 There are also several recipes of Jute, lalo, Jews mallow or saluyot.
-It is widely consumed in many parts of Africa, the Middle East and parts of the Caribbean.
+It is widely consumed in many parts of Africa, the Middle East and the Caribbean.

-Jute leaves are harvested 30-60 days after planting, depending on variety.
-The plants may be harvested once or several times and pick-your-own farms are very strict with the schedule.
-With multiple harvests, only young leaves and shoots are picked every two to there weeks.
+Depending on the variety, Jute leaves are harvested 30-60 days after planting.
+The plants may be harvested once or several times and pick-your-own farms are strict with the schedule.
+With multiple harvests, only young leaves and shoots are picked every two to three weeks.
 The plants need time to grow and to flower.

 Edible Jute has many nutritional values.
-Its unique benefits include immunity, heart health, bone health and has excellent anti-inflammation properties.
+Its unique benefits include immunity, heart health, and bone health, and it has excellent anti-inflammation properties.
 Finding this wonderful plant is not easy.

-Have you made also shared one of the many recipes we cooked in Haiti, Jute (Lalo) with Beef, Spinach, and Blue Crabs.
-Not only this recipe has been getting lots of views so does my article titled “Jute (Lalo) Leaves and its benefits.”
+Have you also cooked one of the many recipes we shared?
+For example, Jute (Lalo) with Beef, Spinach, and Blue Crabs or Meatless Legume Lalo?
+Not only has this recipe been getting lots of views so does my article titled “Jute (Lalo) Leaves and its benefits.”